Skip to content

 .post_json(...)

-This method is a general processing method
+This is a general-purpose processing method.

-Parameter Type Required / Default Value Description
+Parameter Type Required / Default Description

 path str Required Request path

-json_obj dict/list Required JSON object to be sent
+json_obj dict/list Required JSON object to send

 query dict None Request URL parameters